March Online Prayer Gathering

-On Monday, Oct.
-20, from 8:00 to 8:30 a.m., we are holding a time for prayer and scripture reading as we seek to grow our compassion and understanding of how sex trafficking affects our neighbors in the Puget Sound.
+On Thursday, Mar.
+26, from 7:00 to 7:30 p.m., we are holding a time of prayer and scripture reading as we seek to grow our compassion and understanding of how sex trafficking affects our neighbors in Seattle and beyond.

-On Monday, Oct.
-20, from 8:00 to 8:30 a.m., we are holding a time for prayer and scripture reading as we seek to grow our compassion and understanding of how sex trafficking affects our neighbors in the Puget Sound.
+On Thursday, Mar.
+26, from 7:00 to 7:30 p.m., we are holding a time of prayer and scripture reading as we seek to grow our compassion and understanding of how sex trafficking affects our neighbors in Seattle and beyond.

-Join our virtual H.O.P.E. training on Thursday, Sept.
-18, from 6:00–7:30 p.m. to learn about sex trafficking and explore volunteer opportunities with REST.
+Join our virtual H.O.P.E. training on Thursday, Mar.
+26, from 6:00 to 7:00 p.m. to learn about sex trafficking and explore volunteer opportunities with REST.
 In this session, you’ll gain a clear understanding of trafficking dynamics, learn prevention strategies, and leave with tools to educate others and advocate for supportive policies.

 Open to: Community members, educators, and volunteers.